priya-1906/Cricsheet-data-analysis/README.md

 >Data Insertion:
 Insert processed data into the database using Python scripts.

+>Null Value Handling

+If a field is missing in the JSON, it is stored as NULL in the database.
+Python’s .get() method with default None ensures no KeyError occurs during parsing.
+SQL tables are defined to accept NULL values, preserving data integrity.
+During analysis, SQL functions (e.g., IFNULL, COALESCE) or Python Pandas methods handle NULL values as needed.

 >SQL Analysis:
 Write and execute 20 analytical queries for cricket statistics and trends.